Home

 …mending is patient, steadfast, often unglamorous work — it is the work of choosing kindness over fear, again and again, in the smallest of everyday ways, those tiny triumphs of the human spirit which converge in the current of courage that is the only force by which this world has ever changed.

 We are born to parents and received by kin, friends, collectives, communities and, eventually, the world at large.
-For better or worse, belonging and living was, and is, dependent on context.
-We were formed by known circumstances and, often unremembered, events and experiences.
-Elation of being met, despair of disconnect and everything in-between, is the stuff of relational life.
-What that was like early-on, influences and colours how we live forward.
+We were formed by known circumstances and –often unremembered– events and experiences.
+Elation of being met, despair of disconnect, and everything in-between is the stuff of learning relational life.
+What that was like, early-on, influences and colours how we live forward.
+After all, for better or worse, how we can belong was, and is, dependent on context.

-Life’s ruptures –especially when neglectful, malicious, and violent by other humans– affect us individually, as couples, as parents, the dynamics in family systems, collective rules, communal strife, and (not least) international relations.
-Broken connection is the stuff our human trauma response is made of.
-Un-mended trauma burdens the day-to-day.
-It also continuously shapes futures by way of generational transmission of said fragmentation.
+Life’s ruptures, inflicted by other humans –especially when neglectful, malicious, or violent– shape us individually and affect us as couples, as parents, the dynamics in family systems, our collective rules, communal strife, and (not least) international relations.
+Broken connection without repair equals (mammal) trauma.
+Unattended trauma burdens the day-to-day.
+Importantly, this also shapes futures by way of generational transmission of said fragmentation.

 Yet, even in the worst of circumstances